 John is the chairman of the Board of Microsoft and he brings over 40 years of experience in the technology industry including being the former chief executive officer of Symantec and Virtual Instruments.
 During his 10-year tenure at Symantec, John helped transform the company into a leader in security, storage, and systems management solutions.
 Prior to Symantec, Thompson held a number of leadership positions at IBM, including sales, marketing, software development and general manager of IBM Americas.
 Since 2009, John has been an active investor in early stage technology companies in Silicon Valley, including an early investment in Illumio.
 He is currently on the board of Trustees for the Wetland America Trust, an organization dedicated to wildlife habitat conservation, and formerly served on the national board of Teach for America, an organization dedicated to eliminating educational inequities for all children.
 He has also served on a number of government commissions as well.
 John received a bachelor’s degree in Business Administration from Florida A&M University, and a master’s degree in Management Science from MIT’s Sloan School of Management.

-Illumio has raised $142.5 million in funding to date from Andreessen Horowitz, General Catalyst, Formation 8, BlackRock Funds, Accel Partners, and Data Collective as well as individual investors including Microsoft Chairman John W. Thompson, Salesforce CEO Marc Benioff and Yahoo co-founder Jerry Yang.
+Illumio has raised $267.5 million in funding to date from J.P.
+Morgan Asset Management, Andreessen Horowitz, General Catalyst, Formation 8, BlackRock Funds, Accel Partners, and Data Collective, as well as individual investors including Microsoft Chairman John W. Thompson, Salesforce CEO Marc Benioff, and Yahoo Co-founder Jerry Yang.